Looking for the best tonic water? From Indian tonic water to Devon tonic water, we’ve found the best bottles, plus the tonic water ingredients.

-How the tonic water taste test worked
+How the best tonic water taste test worked

 About the tonic: Fentimans botanically brewed tonic water was first established in 1905.
 With no artificial sweeteners, flavourings or preservatives, this tonic water is made with natural botanicals and quinine.

 Luscombe Devon tonic water, £23.93/24 x 200ml; Amazon.
 Buy now

 About the tonic: Created and blended in Devon with spring water, Japanese yuzu and Indian quinine to create a classic tonic.

 Franklin and Sons tonic water, £1.10/200ml; ginkiosk.com.
 Buy now

 Double Dutch Indian tonic water, £22.99/24 x 200ml; Amazon.
 Buy now

 Lixir Indian tonic water, £1.30/200ml; ginkiosk.com.
 Buy now